royludo/SFBIStats/examples/misc/README.md

-Basic charts used mostly to display what can be done and to summarize the data.
+Basic charts used mostly to show what can be done and to summarize the data.

 ## 1. INSTALL